 The PowerDNS recursor is part of the source tarball of the main PowerDNS distribution, but it is released separately.
-Starting from the version 3.0 pre-releases, there are zero known bugs or issues with the recursor.
-It is known to power the resolving needs of over 100 million internet connections.
+It is known to power the resolving needs of over 150 million internet connections.

 - Uses MTasker

-- Can handle thousands of concurrent questions.
-A quad Xeon 3GHz has been measured functioning very well at 40000 real life replayed packets per second, with 40% cpu idle.
-More testing equipment is needed to max out the recursor.
+- Can handle tens of thousands of concurrent questions.
+A quad Xeon 3GHz has been measured functioning very well at 400000 real life replayed packets per second.

 - Powered by a highly modern DNS packet parser that should be resistant against many forms of buffer overflows.